-350-34.C PLANS
+350-37.C PLANS

-- (1) Plans required under this ordinance must be prepared by a registered professional engineer, registered surveyor or architect except for final utility plans, which must be prepared by a registered professional engineer, unless this requirement is waived by the City Engineer for minor extensions. - (2) Surveys must be certified by a person duly authorized to do so by the Commonwealth of Pennsylvania.
-Plans must be prepared by professionals in digital format and in accordance with the following survey datums.
-The horizontal control must be prepared based upon the NAD83 Horizontal State Plane Coordinates System.
+- (1) Plans required under this ordinance must be prepared by a registered professional engineer, registered surveyor or architect except for final utility plans, which must be prepared by a registered professional engineer, unless this requirement is waived by the City Engineer for minor extensions. - (2) Surveys must be certified by a person duly authorized to do so by the Commonwealth of Pennsylvania. - (3) Plans must be prepared by professionals in digital format and in accordance with the following survey datums.
+The horizontal control must be prepared based upon the NAD83 Horizontal State Plane Coordinates

+System.
 The vertical control must be based upon the NAVD 1988 Vertical Control Datum.
 Control Points may be provided by the city upon request from the developer.
 (12779 §3 7/15/87)

-350-34.D PREAPPLICATION MEETINGS
+350-37.D PREAPPLICATION MEETINGS

-Before submitting a plan for a land development, the applicant may be required to attend a preapplication meeting should discuss with the Planning Director, the City Engineer, and all other interested parties to discuss the procedure for approval and the subdivision ordinance design and improvement requirements as to general layout of streets and for reservation of land, street improvements, drainage, sewerage, fire protection, and similar matters, as well as the availability of existing services.
-Such preapplication meetings are strongly encouraged in all cases.
+Before submitting a plan for a land development, the applicant is strongly encouraged to schedule a preapplication meeting should discuss with the Planning Director, the City Engineer, and all other interested parties to discuss the procedure for approval and the subdivision and land development ordinance design and improvement requirements as to general layout of streets and for reservation of land, street improvements, drainage, sewerage, fire protection, and similar matters, as well as the availability of existing services.
 (12779 §3 7/15/87)

-350-34.E ELECTRONIC PLAN SUBMITTAL
+350-37.E ELECTRONIC PLAN SUBMITTAL